mgold/elm-socketio/README.md

 Note that vanilla websockets (i.e. servers other than Socket.io) are not supported.
 You should use ports and the JS Websocket API.

 For documentation, see `src/SocketIO.elm`.
 Supports Elm 0.16 and Socket.io 1.4.4.
+If this version is causing problems, open an issue to bump to the latest version.

 ## Examples
 For each example, a working Elm client and Node server are provided.
 You will need to `cd examples` to start.
 This first time you do this, you will also need to `npm install` to get socket.io for the server.
 Then in separate terminals, run `node <example-name>/server.js` and `elm reactor`, then [open your browser](http://localhost:8000) and navigate to the example as you normally would with the reactor.